SmingHub/Sming/Sming/Arch/Host/Components/vflash/README.rst

 The size of the flash memory is set via :ref:`hardware_config`.

-See :component-esp8266:`esptool` for details and other applicable variables.
+See :component:`esptool` for details and other applicable variables.

 Build targets